Regional food specialties

 -German Taverns, Butchers & Bakeries in The Brat Capitol of the World

 We stopped in at Al & Al's last year when riding the lake up north towards where WI meets MI.
 My friend wanted to say hello to Paul, the owner over at Al & Al's which he had met on the BBQ circuit.
 We stopped in around lunchtime and sat at the bar to say hi.
 His wife was working two large parties, one was the local alderman trying to convince her wife to run for city mayor.
-The current ones been in the news of late.
+The current one has been in the news of late.
 But as we could see, she's busy enough running the restaurant.
 The other large group was a woman's golf outing.
 We sat at the bar but there's a full dinner menu here and a couple large dining rooms.
 We eventually got a hold of Paul and he remembered Phil immediately and was happy to see us.
 We were just stopping in to say hello but that turned into a few beers and a sandwich, or two.

 Nice early afternoon at Al & Al's

-Their schnitzel was amazing and one of the best sammy's I had that summer.
+Their schnitzel was amazing and one of the best sandwiches I had that summer.
 Perfectly fried tender pieces placed inside one of Sheboygan's famous hard rolls and topped with crisped up extra buttered diced onions and some brown mustard.
 So good we ordered another for the road.
 We also enjoyed Spaten's Optimator, seen in pic above, it's a great tasting beer that's very similar to root beer except with the alcohol.
 Al & Al's hosts an Oktoberfest every year (Oct.
 5th and 6th 2012) in which the entire area around the restaurant shuts down and the streets are crowded and flooded with beer booths and food from Al & Al's.
 Paul puts the whole thing on with his wife and locals help for 1,000's of visitors.
 One of Wisconsin's best fests or so I was told.
 I'm going to try and go.

 We managed to wander around and take in the town while sneaking in a few more food stops before we made our way to Green Bay.
 Some great brat burgers in the land of bratwurst can be seen HERE.